BozhidarYordanov54/BozhidarYordanov54/README.md

 - 👨‍💻 All of my projects are available at [under construction...]👷

-- 📚 Currently learning **NBU - Informatics, SoftUni, MSSQL, Enitity Framework, .NET**
+- 📚 Currently studying at **NBU - Informatics also learning at SoftUni - C#, MSSQL, Enitity Framework, .NET**

 - 📫 How to reach me? **smvh@abv.bg**